Skip to content

 This documentation belongs in AGENTS.md or equivalent instruction files, not in the prompt.
 It needs to persist across every agent session.

-The Sora team shipped an Android app where 85% of the final codebase was agent-written, with a 99.9% crash-free rate at launch (source).
-The foundation — built by hand — made that ratio possible.
+The Sora team shipped an Android app where 85% of the final codebase was agent-written, with a 99.9% crash-free rate at launch (OpenAI's Sora for Android writeup).
+The hand-built foundation made that ratio possible.

 The investment in the foundation is not overhead.
-It is the primary control mechanism that determines whether agent-written code meets your standards or requires constant correction.
+It is the main control you have over whether agent-written code meets your standards or needs constant correction.

 Building the foundation yourself takes time upfront.
 The alternative — prompting without a skeleton foundation — produces architectural drift that compounds with every agent session.
-Correcting structural problems after the fact is significantly more expensive than establishing the structure before delegation begins.
+Correcting structural problems after the fact costs far more than setting up the structure before delegation begins.

 The rule of thumb: if you cannot describe the correct architectural pattern in code, the agent cannot infer it from your instructions.